 Posts for category: Uncategorized

-The Foot Health Team of Dr. Peter F. Gregory, D.P.M. is here to help.
+Call (734) 522-7676 for same day appointment...Mention you may have an infection!
+The Foot Health Team of Dr. Peter F. Gregory, D.P.M. is ready to help!

 Ingrown nails may cause pain at the tip of the toe or all the way to the base of the toe.
 The pain is worse when walking.
 The ingrown toenail can get inflamed or even infected.
 Infection can lead to a more serious condition and if you have Diabetes or other medical problems you need to be seen the SAME DAY.